annotell/public-docs/docs-src/docs/kognic-io/working_with_scenes_and_inputs.md

 Once a scene has been created, it might be preprocessed before being made available for annotation.
 Also, postprocessing such as conversion to the client-specific format might take place after annotation has been performed.
-During this process, the status property of an scene can be used to keep track of progress.
+During this process, the status property of a scene can be used to keep track of progress.

 | Status                          | Description                                                                                                                                  |
 |---------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|